Planning for the Future: Creating a Master Plan

 Michigan law specifically requires that a zoning ordinance shall be based on a plan designed to promote the public health, safety, and general welfare of township residents.
-The last approved Peninsula Township Master Plan is from 2011; an update is overdue.
+The last approved Peninsula Township Master Plan is from 2011; a long overdue update is in progress.

-The citizen survey from late 2019, along with ongoing resident input, is shaping the rewrite process with a goal of completing the Master Plan in 2022.
-Some of the top priorities identified in the survey are: creation of a non-motorized transportation plan; addressing traffic volume; protecting the quiet rural character as well as the natural shoreline; managing development and growth; and supporting low-impact agriculture, such as Purchase of Development Rights (PDR).
+The citizen survey from late 2019, along with ongoing resident input, is shaping the rewrite process.
+Some of the top priorities identified in the survey are: creation of a non-motorized transportation plan; addressing traffic volume; protecting the quiet rural character as well as the natural shoreline; managing development and growth; and supporting programs to support low-impact agriculture, such as Purchase of Development Rights (PDR).

 You may view the current and proposed Master Plans below: